timusus/RecyclerView-Adapter/README.md

 Now it's time to define how the `ViewModel` will present itself to the `Adapter`.

-Specify which layout id will be used
+Specify which layout id will be used.
+Note: If you prefer to create layouts programmatically, you don't need to override this method.
+You will need to override `getViewType()` though.
 ```java
 @Override
 public int getLayoutResId() {